rails/rails/guides/source/getting_started_with_devcontainer.md

 We will use VS Code to spin up and work with our dev container.
 Start by launching VS Code and opening your application.

-Once the application opens, VS Code should prompt you that a it has found a dev container configuration file, and you can reopen the folder in a dev container.
+Once the application opens, VS Code should prompt you that it has found a dev container configuration file, and you can reopen the folder in a dev container.
 Click the green "Reopen in Container" button to create the dev container.